jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

 We replace Einstein's Special Relativity with the original [Law of Relativity](/research/poincare/science/chapter-05b) by Poincare using Electromagnetism (Radiance) as the basis for Physical Time.

-We replace Einstein's General Relativity with the same Poincare Law of Relativity but using qosts (Spacetime) as the basis for Physical Time instead of Einstein's simultaniety based on `c`.
+We replace Einstein's General Relativity with the same Poincare Law of Relativity but using qosts (Spacetime) as the basis for Physical Time instead of Einstein's simultaneity based on `c`.

 To avoid mixing up Poincare's Relativity with that of Einstein, we change it to "Relationality". -->